entando/entando-docs/vuepress/docs/v6.3.2/tutorials/devops/caching-and-clustering.md

 kubectl apply -f namespace-resources.yaml
 ```

-10. Run the Helm template to generate an application configuration:
+10. Run the Helm template to generate the application configuration file `my-clustered-app.yaml`:
 ```
 helm template quickstart ./ > my-clustered-app.yaml
 ```

-11. Add environment variables to `EntandoApp` for your deployed Redis instance per the output of the Helm template command above (`my-clustered-app.yaml`).
+11. Add environment variables for your deployed Redis instance to `EntandoApp` in `my-clustered-app.yaml`.
 The variables to create are:

 ```
 REDIS_ADDRESS